-Every year, more than a dozen of our country's top teachers are celebrated at the national Tertiary Teaching Excellence Awards, hosted by the Minister for Tertiary Education, Skills and Innovation.
+Every year, up to 10 of our country's top teachers are celebrated at the national Tertiary Teaching Excellence Awards, hosted by the Minister of Education.

 - General – Sustained Excellence in Tertiary Teaching (up to 10 annual awards, each worth $20,000)

 - Kaupapa Māori – Sustained Excellence for Tertiary Teaching in a Kaupapa Māori Context (up to three annual awards, each worth $20,000)

 - Excellence in Supporting Pacific Learners endorsement (one annual endorsement selected from the above two category nominees, worth $5,000)